runningcode/fladle/docs/configuration.md

     ```

 ### filesToDownload
 List of regex that is matched against bucket paths (for example: `2019-01-09_00:13:06.106000_YCKl/shard_0/NexusLowRes-28-en-portrait/bugreport.txt`) for files to be downloaded after a flank run.
-The results are downloaded to the `APP_MODULE/build/fladle/results/` directory.
+The results are downloaded to the `APP_MODULE/build/fladle/RESULTS` directory where RESULTS can be set by [`localResultsDir`](#localresultsdir) var otherwise defaulting to `results/`.

 === "Groovy"
     ``` groovy